-Discussion Forums: 30% (6@5% each) Take-home mid-term exam: 25% Abstract of research paper: 5 % Oral presentation related to course research paper: 10% Final course research paper: 30%
+Discussion Forums: 30% (6@5% each)

+Take-home mid-term exam: 25% Abstract of research paper: 5 %

+Annotated Bibliography for research paper: 10%

+Final course research paper: 30%

 Late Assignments Policy

 All assignments and exams should/must be completed by the scheduled time.
 If for some substantial reason you are unable to turn in your assignment/exam in time you must/should contact the instructor directly prior to the due date to avoid the penalty for late work, which is 10% of the assignment grade per day late.